vespa/raphael-multiple-linechart/README.md

 var opts = {
 		data_holder: null, // table element holding the data to display
 		data: null,        // or the data object itself
+		data_index: 0,     // index of initial data array to use
 		width: 500,
 		height: 250,
 		// chart gutter dimension